Rivière des Chutes

 The Rivière des Chutes (/fr/, "River of the Falls") drains mainly the municipality of Saint-Narcisse, and also Saint-Stanislas, at the end of its course.
 These municipalities are located in the Les Chenaux Regional County Municipality, in the administrative region of Mauricie, in the province of Quebec, Canada.

-The Rivière des Chutes flows over 20.4 km (including 1.7 km in Saint-Stanislas at the end of it path) and drains a watershed of an area of 76.1 km2 (including watershed Sanschagrin stream, in Saint-Stanislas).
+The Rivière des Chutes flows over 20.4 km (including 1.7 km in Saint-Stanislas at the end of it course) and drains a watershed of an area of 76.1 km2 (including watershed Sanschagrin stream, in Saint-Stanislas).